 DO35 Hitch problems

-If you don’t do this, you apply a huge amount of stress to your jockey wheel, and risk it coming off with a bang, and damaging something.
+If you don’t relieve the sideward pressure, you apply a huge amount of stress to your jockey wheel, and risk it coming off with a bang, and damaging something.
 I actually bent our Ark Jockey Wheel slightly because of this, but now know when its not coming off like it should be.

 How much is a DO35?